strapi/strapi/docs/3.0.0-beta.x/getting-started/introduction.md

 ## What is Strapi?

-Strapi is a flexible, open-source Headless CMS that gives developers the freedom to use their favorite tools and frameworks while also allowing editors to easily manage and distribute their content.
+Strapi is a flexible, open-source Headless CMS that gives developers the freedom to choose their favorite tools and frameworks while also allowing editors to easily manage and distribute their content.
 By making the admin panel and API extensible through a plugin system, Strapi enables the world's largest companies to accelerate content delivery while building beautiful digital experiences.

 ::: tip Where does the name come from?
 **Strapi** comes from the word Bootstrap, and helps Boot**strap** your **API** 🎉<br>